 If you’ve been working in manufacturing and you want to switch to a finance-related career, an MBA can allow you to make that successful industry change.
 Good business administration skills are a requirement for most upper-level management positions, and an MBA will automatically put you in the position to apply for many more jobs than those without the degree.

-By earning your MBA degree, you will become proficient in these skills and demonstrate an ability to think strategically for the future of your team and your company.
+By earning your MBA degree, you will become proficient in decision-making, communication, analysis, and other leadership skills.
+You will also demonstrate the ability to think strategically for the future of your team and your company.

-The MBA curriculum is designed to build off of your current business knowledge by introducing new tactics in big data to make business decisions.
-Some of the areas of expertise that the curriculum includes, but is not limited to, are: entrepreneurship, data analytics, management, information systems, ethics, the global economic environment, financial accounting, operations, negotiation, leadership and human capital.
+The MBA curriculum is designed to build on your current business knowledge by introducing new tactics in big data to make business decisions.
+Some of the areas of expertise that the curriculum includes, but is not limited to, are entrepreneurship, data analytics, management, information systems, ethics, the global economic environment, financial accounting, operations, negotiation, leadership and human capital.

-The Online MBA program at Maryland Smith is a two-year program that consists of 54-credit hours.
-It is broken down into four different sections, including Foundation One, Foundation Two, Global Study or International Business and Residencies.
+The Online MBA program at Maryland Smith is a two-year program that consists of 54 credit hours.
+Coursework is broken down into four different sections: Foundation One, Foundation Two, Global Study or International Business, and Residencies.
 Some of the foundational courses you may take while pursuing the program include: